 - Research & Know Your “Why” – Review the Resources for Community Engagement, Partnerships, Programming & Outreach page.
 Explore #BookToAction on Instagram, past Book to Action blog posts, and the Book to Action YouTube Playlist.
-Before you start planning specific programs, be sure you have a clearly defined community needs statement and can explain the purpose and intention of your programming to potential partners and community members.
+Before you start planning specific programs, have a clearly defined community needs statement and be able to explain the purpose and intention of the project to potential partners and community members.

-- Choose a Solid Community Partner or Partners – Be clear about roles and expectations so all parties involved understand the terms of the collaboration.
+- Find a Community Partner or Partners – Listen and involve your community partner in designing an engaging series of events and a community service project or civic engagement activity.
+Be clear about roles and expectations so all parties involved understand the terms of the collaboration.
 Consider putting the basic in writing.
-Be sure your community partner is involved in designing an engaging series of events and a community service project or civic engagement activity.
 See Book to Action Webinar #1: Community Partnerships.

 - Invite the Author or Speaker – If applicable, see if you can get the author to speak.
 You might need to make arrangements through their representative, publisher, or speakers’ bureau.
 If an author’s fees are too high, the author is unavailable, or you feel that another speaker might have a stronger draw in your community, work with your community partner to form a panel or create a speaker series instead.
-You might want to draw up an agreement with your speaker or author that covers: fees, date, time, location, duration, etc. Be sure to outline your expectations and include whether you want the author or speaker to make a presentation, read from the book, answer audience questions, moderate a panel, sign books, etc. In 2021, California Center for the Book will collaborate on three statewide events, one each for Equity, Sustainability and Health.
+Consider drawing up an agreement with the speaker or author that covers: fees, date, time, location, duration, etc. Outline your expectations and include whether you want the author or speaker to make a presentation, read from the book, answer audience questions, moderate a panel, sign books, etc. In 2021, California Center for the Book will collaborate on three statewide events, one each for Equity, Sustainability and Health.
 These statewide events would be in addition to your library’s author or speaker funding.
 Note: California Center for the Book/CLA pays ONE entity directly for speaker fees.
-This can be an author, speaker, moderator, or nonprofit, and may or may not be a community partner.
+This can be an author, speaker, moderator, or nonprofit, etc.

 - Encourage Diverse Opinions and Respectful Dialogue – When you focus on a book that highlights a social issue, you can expect that people won’t always agree with the author or with each other.
 Facilitate discussions that give people permission to respectfully disagree with each other.
 Set ground rules.
 Emphasize your role as a facilitator.
 Get help from your community partner or a professional moderator.

-- Document, Evaluate and Share – For each Book to Action program, plan to distribute the community surveys, record the number of participants, and plan to reflect and report on this data (see Book to Action Documents & Forms).
-Make sure to document your events with photos and, if possible, videos.
+- Document, Evaluate and Share – For each Book to Action event, distribute community surveys, note the number of participants, and plan to report and reflect on this data (see Book to Action Documents & Forms).
+Document your events with photos, video, and social media posts.
 Invite community members and partners to talk about their Book to Action experience and tag all social media posts with #BooktoAction and @CaliforniaCenterfortheBook.
 See Book to Action Webinar #4: Planning for Evaluation and Case Study / Reflections.

 Sample Book to Action Social Media, Videos, & Blog Posts with Program Summaries